We offer shipping to all areas across Australia.

 $24.95 AUD

-Williams combines oral traditions, archaeological evidence, and historical analyses to portray the themes of movement, migration, adaptation, and expansion within these southern islands.
-The comparative study not only enriches our understanding but also respects the complexities of Polynesian history beyond a linear Western timeline.
-For students and casual readers alike, this book is an accessible gateway to the rich tapestry of the South Pacific's past.
+Madi Williams expertly weaves together oral traditions, archaeological findings, and comprehensive historical analyses, showcasing themes of migration, adaptation, and cultural expansion.
+This comparative study not only enhances our understanding of the region but also acknowledges the complexities of Polynesian history, moving beyond a linear Western timeline.
+Perfect for both students and casual readers, 'Polynesia 900-1600' serves as an accessible gateway to the deep tapestry of the South Pacific's past.

 Delivery Information